Theater Production Photography

 - – And, of course, all of these document the show in it’s best light.
 Put it in a scrapbook for reference and fundraising for your future shows

-If your theater’s publicity department is a fully staffed, full time job or if it is just you, the director, wearing many hats, Matt McKee Photography can work with you to create images that will get attention.
+If your theater’s publicity department is a fully staffed, full time job or if it is just you, the director, wearing many hats, Matt McKee Photography can work with you to create theater production photography that will get attention.

 His passion for theater and working with marketing concepts can bring people to your stage and get the attention all of your hard work deserves.